NacerSebtiMS/P300-Data-Analysis/Instructions/README.md

 # Data-Analysis

-+ The analysis consists in identifying the signals measured the presence of a wave called P300
++ The analysis consists in identifying in the measured signals the presence of a wave called P300
 + Studying the automation of this classification and implementing several pattern recognition techniques to evaluate them.

 ## The dataset